ternjs/tern/README.md

 [![NPM version](https://img.shields.io/npm/v/tern.svg)](https://www.npmjs.org/package/tern)
 [Funding status: ![maintainer happiness](https://marijnhaverbeke.nl/fund/status_s.png?again)](https://marijnhaverbeke.nl/fund/)

+**NOTE**: Tern is not being actively maintained right now.
+If you'd be interested in becoming a maintainer, write me or open an issue.

 This is [Tern][1].
 Tern is a stand-alone, editor-independent JavaScript analyzer that can be used to improve the JavaScript integration of existing editors.